 Other factors that lead to mom burnout may include lack of support, lack of face-to-face interactions, and lack of self-care.
 You may feel alone, especially as a stay-at-home mom, and have a hard time doing all the things for your kids all the time.
 You may not take breaks when you need them or ask for help.
 I know when I’m going at 110%, I might neglect my self-care or eat later than I should.
 These things can make us feel strung out, stressed, and cranky.

 1. Know your triggers and risk factors.

-There are certain things that will make anyone have a short fuse.
+Certain things will make anyone have a short fuse.
 Not eating enough or getting enough sleep is pretty universal.
 You may have other triggers that make you snap too.
-By recognizing what those are, you can help avoid getting burned out.
+By recognizing what those are, you can help avoid getting mom burnout.

 2. Plan breaks.

 We adore our children, but sometimes we need to get away from them, even if it’s just for a few minutes.
 Plan breaks for yourself where you can take a moment to be alone.
 Even if it’s just being alone for 5-minutes.

 This is one of the biggest (and most difficult) aspects of mom burnout.
 Moms don’t ask for help as often as we need it.
 Even if something takes longer when done by someone else, it gives you more time to take a break, at least.

 In this age of social media, we see other moms and their kids all the time.
 Remember that this is the highlight reel, and you don’t know what’s really going on behind the scenes.
 The best mother for your kids is you.
 Don’t waste time comparing yourself to what you think other moms are doing.